 You might like...

-These stately plants produces apricot coloured flower spikes which soar above the border in the early summer.
+Eremurus are stately plants with flower spikes that soar above the border in the early summer.
 To do well, these Asian plants need shelter and warmth, especially after flowering, so grow them where the sun bakes the tubers in late summer.
 The sword-like, green leaves appear early in clumps, and start to die down just as the flower spikes appear.
 Ensure good drainage by adding grit to the soil at planting time, and by setting the tubers on a bed of sand or grit.
 Eremurus x isabellinus 'Romance' produces pale pink blooms.

 Plant type: Summer/autumn blooming bulb